Bra Size Calculator

 How to Use the Bra Size Calculator

-The bra size calculator is simple to use and only requires a small amount of information.
-You will first want to measure the loose circumference of your chest, as this will help determine your cup size.
-This measurement is most accurate when you are already wearing a well-fitted bra.
-Measure over the fullest part of your breasts as you stand up straight.
+Our bra size calculator is incredibly easy to use and requires just two basic measurements.
+First, you need to measure the full circumference of your bust, which determines your cup size.
+This measurement is most accurate when taken while wearing an unpadded, well-fitted bra.
+Stand up straight and wrap the measuring tape gently over the fullest part of your breasts.

 Who can use a bra size calculator

-The bra measurement calculator is perfect for anyone who wants to know their exact bra size.
-Most women don't get fitted for new bras nearly as often as they should.
-There's no exact science as to how often a woman should check her bra size, but some experts suggest every six months or at least before purchasing a new bra.
+Our bra measurement calculator is the perfect tool for anyone looking to find their true, accurate bra size.
+Most women don't get refitted for lingerie nearly as often as they should.
+While there is no strict rule on how often you should check your bra size, experts highly recommend remeasuring every six months, or at the very least, right before purchasing a new bra.

-Finding out how to measure your bra size is easy.
-And with the help of the bra size calculator, it takes only minutes.
+Learning how to measure your bra size is simple.
+With the help of our bra sizing calculator, achieving the perfect fit takes only minutes.

 If Your Bra Fits Properly

-• The band should remain parallel to the floor;
+- The band should sit perfectly level and parallel to the floor across your back;

-• The right size bra will lift your breasts without smashing them against your chest;
+- The right cup size will lift and separate your breasts without flattening or smashing them against your chest;

 Choose The Best Bra Style For Your Body